veliovgroup/flow-router/README.md

 ```

 ### waitOn hook with reactive data
 Use reactive data sources inside `waitOn` hook.
 To make `waitOn` rerun on reactive data changes, wrap it to `Tracker.autorun` and return Tracker Computation object or an *Array* of Tracker Computation objects.
-Note the third argument of `waitOn` is `ready` callback.
+Note: the third argument of `waitOn` is `ready` callback.
 ```jsx
 FlowRouter.route('/posts', {
   name: 'post',